coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 *Static:* These planes are unchanging.
 Visitors cannot affect living residents of the plane, nor objects that the denizens possess.
-Any spells that would affect those on the plane have no effect unless the plane's static trait is somehow removed or suppressed.
+Any spells that would affect those on the plane have no effect unless the plane’s static trait is somehow removed or suppressed.
 Spells cast before entering a plane with the static trait remain in effect, however.

 Even moving an unattended object within a static plane requires a DC 16 Strength check.
 Particularly heavy objects may be impossible to move.

-*Sentient:* These planes are ones that respond to a single thought--- that of the plane itself.
-Travelers would find the plane's landscape changing as a result of what the plane thought of the travelers, either becoming more or less hospitable depending on its reaction.
+*Sentient:* These planes are ones that respond to a single thought— that of the plane itself.
+Travelers would find the plane’s landscape changing as a result of what the plane thought of the travelers, either becoming more or less hospitable depending on its reaction.

 ## Elemental and Energy Traits